faith0811/agent-multi-cr/README.md

 # agent-multi-cr

-Multi‑model code review using Codex and Gemini, coordinated by an arbiter model.
+Multi‑model code review using Codex, Gemini, and optional Claude, coordinated by an arbiter model.

-This tool spins up several independent “auditors” (multiple Codex models plus one Gemini model), lets them review the same codebase, cross‑check each other, and finally asks a dedicated arbiter model to synthesize a single joint review.
+This tool spins up several independent “auditors” (multiple Codex models plus one Gemini model and optionally one Claude model), lets them review the same codebase, cross‑check each other, and finally asks a dedicated arbiter model to synthesize a single joint review.

 Reviews are structured by priority (`P0`–`P3`) and can optionally be translated to Simplified Chinese.